moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.13.md

 broker.call("math.add", { a: 5, b: 3 }).then(res => console.log);
 // Prints: 8
 ```
-Since v0.13 it will throw a `ServiceNotFoundError` exception, because the service is only loaded but not started yet.
+Since v0.13 it will throw a `ServiceNotFoundError` exception because the service is only loaded but not started yet.

 **Correct logic**
 ```js